Frequently Asked Questions

 What does the admission price include?

-An admission ticket for the entire four-day event includes camping Thursday night through Saturday night, eight class sessions over four days, and evening entertainment each night.
+An admission ticket for the entire four-day event includes camping Thursday night through Saturday night, eight class sessions over four days, and evening entertainment each evening.
 A one-day pass includes two classes.
 A two-day pass includes four classes and free camping overnight.

-If you would like to arrive early (the night before your ticket starts), you may purchase extra night’s camping for $20 either in advance via the PayPal shopping cart or by cash or check (no plastic) at the gate.
-Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested for Thursday morning.
+If you would like to arrive early (the night before your ticket starts), you may purchase night-before camping for $20 either in advance via the PayPal shopping cart or by cash or check (no plastic) at the gate.
+Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested and ready for Thursday morning.
 Campers who come for one or two days also like to come the night before, so they have a head start for the next day and can sign up for their classes (see next question).

 Please remember that you cannot be at the event on days for which you have not purchased a pass, even if you are not attending classes.